View on GitHub

 Conditional Access Policy Exclusions

-The Aad top level key in the configuration allows the user to specify configurations specific to the Entra Id baseline.
-Under the Aad key is the policy identifier such as MS.AAD.1.1v1 and under that is the CapExclusions key where the excluded users or groups are defined.
-The CapExclusions key supports both a Users or Groups list with each entry representing the UUID of a user or group from the tenant that will be excluded from the respective policy check.
+The Aad top level key allows the user to specify configurations specific to the Entra Id baseline.
+Under the Aad key is the policy identifier such as MS.AAD.1.1v1 and under that is the CapExclusions key where exclusions are defined.
+CapExclusions supports four fields:

 CapExclusions are supported for the following policies: